 At the time, very little was known about these devastating retinal degenerative diseases that lead to blindness.

-In 1974, the RP Foundation established the first multi-disciplinary retinal disease research laboratory - the Bermand-Gund Laboratory at Massachussets Eye and Ear Infirmary.
+In 1974, the RP Foundation established the first multi-disciplinary retinal disease research laboratory - the Berman-Gund Laboratory at Massachusetts Eye and Ear Infirmary.

 In 1995, the RP Foundation became the Foundation Fighting Blindness.

 The Foundation’s goal was clear: To drive the research that would lead to preventions, treatments and vision restoration for the degenerative retinal diseases – including macular degeneration, retinitis pigmentosa, Stargardt disease, and Usher syndrome – that together affect more than 10 million Americans and millions more throughout the world.

 Today, the Foundation is the world’s leading private source for inherited retinal disease research funding.
 FFB is committed to driving research until the entire spectrum of retinal degenerative diseases is eradicated.